 On a different level, something similar happens

-Other countries and provinces are facing complete lockdown, such as Wuhan and Italy.
+Other countries and provinces are facing complete lockdown.
 For safety measures, companies have to ask their employees to go under quarantine.

-The organizations familiar with adapting to change are now already looking for the right things to do, and are even trying to set up and make things work.
-Many companies are facing a dilemma.
-Should you take the risk on health issues and let your employees go to work, or do you follow the recommendations of remote work, even if your business is not prepared for it?
+The organizations familiar with adapting to change and Agile transformation are now already looking for the right things to do, and are even trying to set up and make things work.
+Many companies are facing a dilemma: should you take the risk on health issues and let your employees go to work, or do you follow the recommendations of remote work, even if your business is not prepared for it?

 A few examples: ‘we hope that it will take a while before the government asked for everyone to work remote, our servers will or be able to handle it.’